-During the period under review a total of six compliance monitoring inspections of the Company's two quarry sites were carried out.
+During the period under review seven compliance monitoring inspections of the Company's two quarry sites were carried out.

 Management of the two quarries sites was good for the reporting period with no complaints received by the Council and no abatement notices issued during the reporting period.